-- Hummus v’Hummus: A “hummuseria” from chef Avi Shemtov, who is behind the Chubby Chickpea food truck and Sharon restaurants Simcha and A La Esh.
+- Hummus v’Hummus: A “hummuseria” from chef Avi Shemtov, who is also behind the Chubby Chickpea food truck and Sharon restaurants Simcha and A La Esh, opened April 8, 2022.

-- The Koji Club: A sake bar from sake expert and O Ya alum Alyssa Mikiko DiPasquale, who first operated the Koji Club as a virtual sake bar, complete with Zoom tastings, during the pandemic.
+- The Koji Club: A sake bar from sake expert and O Ya alum Alyssa Mikiko DiPasquale, who first operated the Koji Club as a virtual sake bar, opened in February 2022.

 - Super Bien: A South American wine bar and grocery store, featuring Buenas products (and dishes made with Buenas products).